 2.2 Consumed (External) Entities

-When you use an external entity from a published OData service through the Data Hub pane in Studio Pro, you are consuming the entity from the service (which is published from the app deployed in a specific environment).
-The OData endpoint for the entity is used in the consuming app.
+When you use an external entity from a published OData service through the Data Hub pane in Studio Pro, you are consuming the dataset from the service (which is published from the app deployed in a specific environment).
+The OData endpoint for the dataset is used in the consuming app.

-External entities are read-only, so it is not possible to change the structural values of attributes or associations between two external entities.
+External entities are read-only, so it is not possible to change te structural values of attributes or associations between two external entities.

 When security is enabled for your app, you can define access rules for external entities just as you would for persistable and non-persistable entities.
 You can only define read access, and also access rules based on user roles (for more details, see Security and Controlling Access to Information).